Terry000/Terry000.github.io/_teaching/2021-winter-complex.md

 location: "Austrlia Sydney"
 ---

-Worked as the only teaching tutor for a programming the graduate course on deep learning.
+Worked as a teaching tutor for a programming the graduate course on deep learning.
 Held weekly tutorial sections on programming (using Python, pytorch).
 Provided support on development technologies including Git, Restructured Text markup, and Jupyter Labs to students.